 Submitted by Hugh Shanahan

-This is colossal growth amongst use by researchers.
-The RDA absolutely needs to engage with this as it enables both sharing of data and software.
+This is colossal growth of the use of notebooks by researchers.
+The RDA absolutely needs to engage with this as it enables sharing of both data and software.

-More recently the deployment of resources such as JupyterHub, myBinder and EGI notebooks mean that notebooks can be deployed on a cloud and hence obviates issues with installed libraries.
-One potential result of this is that it would represent the easiest pathway for users to use cloud computing resources for research which could transform the use of such resources.
-It is clear that frameworks such as EOSC and the US National Data Service will make extensive use of notebooks and their offerings affected by them.
+More recently the development and deployment of resources such as JupyterHub, myBinder and EGI notebooks mean that notebooks can be deployed in the cloud and helps reduce issues that occur when running on a user's own system.
+For beginner and intermediate users this could become the easiest pathway for using cloud computing resources.
+It is clear that frameworks such as EOSC and the EGI will make extensive use of notebooks, and their offerings affected by them.
+On the other hand, the closure of services such as Azure Notebooks means that the preservation of these notebooks is also key.

-An Interest Group will be proposed to match this BoF sssion and builds on the BoF held at RDA Helsinki .
-A set of topics (discussed in detail in the objectves below) has been arrived at that a) would make a tangible contribution to the notebook community and b) make use of the configuration of expertise within the RDA community that would not be available elsewhere.
-Briefly these are
+An Interest Group will be proposed to match this BoF session and build on the BoF held at RDA Helsinki .
+A set of topics (discussed in detail in the objectives below) has been arrived at that a) would make a tangible contribution to the notebook community and b) make use of the combination of expertise within the RDA community not available elsewhere.
+Briefly these are:

 Long term preservation of notebooks